 Since the beginning of the coronavirus vaccine roll-out, our national Member Churches have played their part in supporting this national health initiative.

 Buildings have been turned into vaccination hubs; worshippers have donned hi-vis vests to become volunteer marshals; church leaders have used their voices as Covid-19 vaccine ambassadors.

-Last weekend the British Prime Minister, Boris Johnson, visited a pop-up vaccination centre at Jesus House in London, part of the Redeemed Church of God (pictured above).
+On 7 March, the British Prime Minister, Boris Johnson, visited a pop-up vaccination centre at Jesus House in London, part of the Redeemed Church of God (pictured above).
 HRH The Prince of Wales also visited the church’s centre on 9 March.
-The church and denomination is led by Pastor Agu Irukwu, CTE's Pentecostal President who said "We are grateful to God that at a time like this, His church can be salt and light, a beacon of hope in the nation."
+The church and denomination is led by Pastor Agu Irukwu, CTE's Pentecostal President, who said "We are grateful to God that at a time like this, His church can be salt and light, a beacon of hope in the nation."

 Ecumenical groups, such as Churches Together in South London, have issued joint statements encouraging uptake of the Covid-19 vaccine as the best way to control the pandemic and save lives (see South London's image to the right).

 And individual church leaders have given encouragement.
 The Anglican Bishop of Dover, the Rt Rev Rose Hudson-Wilkin said: “When you are offered the Covid vaccine, please take it.
 This is our chance to show we care for ourselves and our neighbours.
 Don’t let misinformation rob you of your opportunity to protect yourself and others.”